Why should my school Get PetWise?

 How much does it cost?

 The award is completely free.
-All we ask is that you make a small donation as part of your launch day.
+We do, however, have an optional fundraising activity in the launch level for schools and groups who want to raise money for PDSA.
 This can be as simple as holding a pet related non-uniform day in school.
-You’ll be awarded points for your donation, no matter how small, to help you on your journey towards being a PetWise school.
+You'll be awarded 300 points for your donation, no matter how small, to help you on your journey towards being a PetWise school.

 How does it work?